 - Chamomilla -- for greenish, frothy stool that smells like rotten eggs.
 Used primarily for children, especially those who are irritable, argumentative, and difficult to console.
 Chamomilla is commonly recommended for colicky or teething infants.

 - Podophyllum -- for explosive, gushing, painless diarrhea that becomes worse after eating or drinking.
-Exhaustion often follows bowel movements and the individual for whom this remedy is appropriate may experience painful cramps in lower extremities.
+Exhaustion often follows bowel movements.
+The individual for whom this remedy is appropriate may experience painful cramps in lower extremities.
 Podophyllum is often used in infants for diarrhea experienced from teething.

 - Sulphur -- for irritable and weepy children.
 They may have a red ring around the anus and diarrhea with the odor of rotten eggs.